microsoft/FluidFramework/BREAKING.md

 ### DirtyDocument events and property
 The following 3 names have been deprecated - please use new names:
-"dirtyDocument" event -> "dirtyContainer" event "savedDocument" event -> "savedContainer" event isDocumentDirty property -> isDirty property
+"dirtyDocument" event -> "dirty" event
+"savedDocument" event -> "saved" event isDocumentDirty property -> isDirty property

 ## 0.34 Breaking changes